ImperialCollegeLondon/ngsJulia/ngsPloidy/README.md

 ```
 $JULIA $NGSJULIA/ngsPloidy/ngsPloidy.jl --fin test.A.mpileup.gz --fpars test.pars --nSamples 10 --keepRef 1
 ```
-The option `--keepRef` forces the reference allele to be one of the two considered alleles and it is mandatory with `--fpars``.
+The option `--keepRef` forces the reference allele to be one of the two considered alleles and it is mandatory with `--fpars`.

 Results are printed on the screen, and show:
 * nr of analysed sites: vector of sites that passed filtering for each sample
-* log-likelihoods of per-sample ploidies: a matrix of nr_sample X nr_ploidies with the log-likelihood of each sample having a certain ploidy (rows are separated by ;)
+* log-likelihoods of per-sample ploidies: a matrix of (nr_sample x nr_ploidies) with the log-likelihood of each sample having a certain ploidy (rows are separated by ;)
 * #MLE vector of ploidies: the vector if individual maximum likelihood estimates of ploidy for each sample
 * #log-likelikehood of MLE vector of ploidies: the log-likelihood of the above vector of estimated ploidies
 * #LRT of aneuploidy: difference between MLE  vector of ploidies and the log-likliehood of all samples having the same ploidy, calculated for all tested ploidies